-When applying for the Foundation Apprenticeship or the Apprenticeship the training provider or employer will provide evidence that ERR has been achieved by submitting a copy of the completed assessment document, signed by both the apprentice and the assessor.
+When applying for the Foundation Apprenticeship/Apprenticeship Certificate, the training provider or employer will provide evidence that ERR has been achieved by submitting a copy of the completed assessment document, signed by both the apprentice and the assessor.

-Upon progression from a Foundation Apprenticeship to an Apprenticeship, apprentices would be exempt from this requirement provided that they are still with the same employer.
+Upon progression from an Foundation Level Apprenticeship to an Apprenticeship, apprentices would be exempt from this requirement provided that they are still with the same employer.

-To obtain a copy of the workbook and assessment document, please visit the Apprenticeships section of the Cogent website. (www.cogent-ssc.com)
+To obtain a copy of the workbook and assessment document, please visit the Apprenticeship section of the Cogent website. (www.cogent-ssc.com)